t11907m/my_first_repository/README.md

 # my_first_repository
-This files are homework forlecture Monday 2
+This repository is homework for lecture Monday 2